partigabor/aromatica-old/content/items/agarwood.md

 bibFile = "static/files/bibliography.json"
 +++

->Diseased wood of Aquilaria malaccensis and A. sinensis
+>Diseased wood of Aquilaria malaccensis and A. sinensis.

 <center>